 “5.1 Where the Pilot Scheme referred to in Practice Direction 36M applies, the applicant must-

-(a) complete all sections of the application process set out in the online system referred to in that Practice Direction;
+(i) complete all sections of the application process set out in the online system referred to in that Practice Direction; or

 (b) provide all the information, including any additional documents, that the online application system referred to in that Practice Direction requires, or that the court requires, in a manner specified by the online application system, or required by the court.”.